 Football can have a powerful positive influence on children.
 But that means EVERYONE involved in football must take on the responsibility of looking after those children that want to play the game.

 We work closely with The FA to ensure that all the relevant Safeguarding Children policies and practices are being adopted by all our youth leagues and clubs throughout the county in order to protect the children effectively, as well as the interests of our clubs.
 We want football in Worcestershire to take place in the safest possible environment.

 For a full list of FA Guidances in helping you with Safeguarding please click HERE

 The FA has a simple three part approach to help everyone:

-• Getting the right people involved - carrying out references and CRB checks
+• Getting the right people involved - carrying out references and DBS checks

 • Creating a safe environment - Codes of conduct, education and best practice

 • Promoting clear systems to deal with any concerns, policy and procedures